ViTee/SQL/README.md

-This is some of all SQL Case study I've done
+This is some of all SQL Case studies I've done.